Understanding Your Results

 |Rapid or Ultrarapid Metabolizers||These enzymes are very active, often breaking down drugs before they can have any effect.
 If you metabolize a drug in this way, you may require a higher dose in order for the drug to work properly.|

-In addition to describing how your enzymes metabolize drugs, your report also provides detailed information and prescribing recommendations about each of the drugs you are currently taking.
-Your genetic profile plus your medication list will have been reviewed by a licensed pharmacist and your report details may contain information about drug-drug, drug-gene interactions, dosage changes, and alternate medications.
-YouScript prescribing software also alerts your physician, providing evidence-based medication or dose change guidance for all “Contraindicated”, “Major” and “Moderate” warnings.
+Your genetic profile plus your medication list will be reviewed by a licensed pharmacist and your report details may contain information about drug-drug, FDA approved drug-gene interactions.
+In addition to your patient-friendly report, your provider will receive a physician report, giving them evidence-based medication or dose change guidance for all significant warnings.

-Discuss this information with your doctor, or you can send us a message or call 800-TEST-DNA if you still have questions on what your results mean.
-Pharmacists and other support staff are here to help.
+Discuss this information with your doctor.
+You can send us a message or call 800-TEST-DNA if you still have questions on what your results mean.
+Pharmacists are here to help.

 Take a Risk Assessment